StefanPetrick/animartrix/README.md

 Also better have a beefy power supply for the LEDs - the code has no brightness or current limit in place - better be prepared to supply all LEDs going full white at once.

+## License

-The animations that come with is code are licenced under a [Creative Commons Attribution License CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The code and specifically the animations that come with it are licenced under a [Creative Commons Attribution License CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+For non-commercial purposes you're welcome to use the code and animations in any way you like.

+In case you would like to use my code or animations in your commercial project or product just contact me and we'll find a fair licensing solution we're both happy with.
+I love and enjoy to create win-win situations.